qd600600/physiology-first-framework-signal-analysis/README.md

 **Author**: PENG LI, Independent Researcher, mr.perfect601601@gmail.com

 This repository contains the complete code, data, and analysis for our research on physiological signal analysis for stress recovery modeling.
-The work has been submitted and is available as a preprint. **NEW**: A comprehensive technical whitepaper detailing the W(t) stress accumulation framework with Bayesian validation (BF > 10³¹) and extreme physiological stratification (d > 10) is now available.
+The work has been submitted and is available as a preprint. **NEW**: A comprehensive technical whitepaper detailing the W(t) stress accumulation framework with Bayesian validation (BF > 10³¹) and extreme physiological stratification (d > 10) is now available. **Quality Check Report** included with 9.6/10 quality score.

 ## 🎉 **Project Status: FULLY OPEN SOURCE**